 Dr. TOM BOLTON

 Writer and urban researcher.
-Author of three books – ‘Camden Town: Dreams of Another London’, ‘Vanished City: London’s Lost Neighbourhoods’ and ‘London’s Lost Rivers: A Walkers Guide’.
-Currently writing ‘Low Country’ for Penned in the Margins (October 2018) Experience includes public walks, lectures (e.g. the Royal Geographical Society Monday Night Lecture, Science Museum Lates), radio (Radio 4, World Service, BBC London), and articles for the Guardian, Daily Telegraph and others.
-I also write on music and theatre.
+Author of five books – ‘Camden Town: Dreams of Another London’, ‘Low Country: Brexit on the Essex Coast’; ‘Vanished City: London’s Lost Neighbourhoods’ and ‘London’s Lost Rivers: A Walkers Guide Volumes 1 and 2’.
+Experience includes multiple public talks and walks (e.g. the Royal Geographical Society Monday Night Lecture, Science Museum Lates), radio (Radio 4, World Service, BBC London), and articles for the Guardian, Daily Telegraph and others.
+I also write on music for The Quietus and theatre as part of the MyTheatreMates review network.

-Academic researcher and research manager specialising in urban economies, architecture, housing, urban design, city development, planning, and regeneration.
+Urban researcher.
+More than 15 years experience working in academic and policy contexts specialising in urban economies, architecture, housing, urban design, city development, planning, and regeneration.

 Experienced writer, editor, researcher and communicator.
 Track record of working with public bodies, third sector, national, regional and local government and professional bodies.

 University teacher.
 Associate Fellow of the Higher Education Academy.
-Three years experience of teaching undergraduates in spatial and urban theory on UCL’s cross-departmental Understanding Cities module for three years; teaching English language skills to post-graduate students at The Writing Lab, UCL, 2016-17, and as Writer-in-Residence at the Bartlett School of Graduate Studies, 2013-14.
+Three years experience of teaching undergraduates in spatial and urban theory on UCL’s cross-departmental Understanding Cities module; teaching English language skills to post-graduate students at The Writing Lab, UCL, 2016-17, and as Writer-in-Residence at the Bartlett School of Graduate Studies, 2013-14.

 RECENT EMPLOYMENT HISTORY

-Managing research project to produce design principles for the National Infrastructure Commission.
+Main achievements: managing a research project to develop design principles for the National Infrastructure Commission.
 Setting up and managing independent design review panels, including writing formal recommendations.
-Working principally with the London Borough of Camden, HS2 and the Old Oak and Park Royal Development Corporation.
+Working principally with the London Boroughs of Camden and Southwark, Watford Borough Council, HS2 and the Old Oak and Park Royal Development Corporation.

 Forthcoming: London’s Lost Rivers: A Walker’s Guide Volume 2 (Strange Attractor, 2019).
 Author of Low Country: Brexit on the Essex Coast (Penned in the Margins, October 2018); Camden Town: Dreams of Another London (2017, British Library Publications 2017), Vanished City (Strange Attractor, 2014) and London’s Lost Rivers: A Walkers Guide (Strange Attractor, 2011).

-Oct 2013 to Nov 2017 PhD researcher, Bartlett School, University College London
+Oct 2013 – Nov 2017 PhD researcher, Bartlett School, University College London

 PhD, funded by the Engineering and Physical Science Research Council, investigating the spatial and historical character of London’s railway neighbourhoods.
 While at UCL I taught on the BASc Understanding Cities module for three years, was Writer-in-Residence, Bartlett School of Graduate Studies, 2013-14, a Writing Lab tutor for two years, and a guest lecturer and tutor at UCL, Goldsmith’s and the RCA.
 Organiser of Space Syntax Symposium 10 – international conference at UCL, July 2015.